srl-labs/learn-srlinux/docs/ndk/guide/dev/go.md

 [:octicons-question-24: Additional information](../architecture.md#streaming-notifications)

 Actual streaming of notifications is a task for another service - [`SdkNotificationService`][SdkNotificationService_doc].
-This service requires developers to create its own client, which is done with [`NewSdkNotificationServiceClient`][NewSdkNotificationServiceClient] function.
+This service requires developers to create its own client, which is done with [`NewSdkNotificationServiceClient`][NewSdkNotificationServiceClient_godoc] function.

 The returned [`SdkNotificationServiceClient`][SdkNotificationServiceClient_godoc] interface has a single method `NotificationStream` that is used to start streaming notifications.

 `NotificationsStream` is a **server-side streaming RPC** which means that SR Linux (server) will send back multiple event notification responses after getting the agent's (client) request.

-To tell the server to start streaming notifications that were subscribed to before the [`NewSdkNotificationServiceClient`][NewSdkNotificationServiceClient] executes `NotificationsStream` method where [`NotificationStreamRequest`][NotificationStreamRequest_godoc] struct has its `StreamId` field set to the value that was obtained at subscription stage.
+To tell the server to start streaming notifications that were subscribed to before the [`NewSdkNotificationServiceClient`][NewSdkNotificationServiceClient_godoc] executes `NotificationsStream` method where [`NotificationStreamRequest`][NotificationStreamRequest_godoc] struct has its `StreamId` field set to the value that was obtained at subscription stage.

 ```go
 req := &ndk.NotificationStreamRequest{